|

 favorite over Mullis' ace-eight of hearts.
 Both players paired up their side

 cards on the flop, making Borovetz an even bigger favorite.
-With two cards to
+With two cards

-play a solid game.
+continued to play a solid game.

 Shortly afterward, Canadian Marc Aubin moved in with the rest of his chips

 he'd been nursing while watching other players get knocked out.
-Aubin had two
+Aubin had

 Two hands later Mike Cox found himself all-in as well.
 Mike Borovetz made a